 While not as common, eating disorders are also frequently diagnosed in adolescents.
 According to the American Academy of Child & Adolescent Psychiatry, teens are among those at the highest risk for an eating disorder; as many as 1 in 10 young women suffer from an eating disorder.
 According to the National Institute of Mental Health, about 3% of youth ages 13 to 18 have been diagnosed with an eating disorder, and most of them are girls.

 These examples are just the tip of the iceberg.
 Research published in the Journal of Abnormal Psychology finds that, within the past decade, the number of youth with mental health disorders has more than doubled.

 What’s more concerning is these numbers aren’t an accurate reflection of how many kids have a mental illness, since the majority of cases actually go unreported.
 According to a 2019 study published in JAMA Pediatrics, about half of all children with a mental health disorder did not receive the necessary treatment for their condition from a mental health professional.
 It's a stark reminder that far too many youths are struggling emotionally, psychologically, and physically.

 For these kids, the pressure of the holidays can worsen and exacerbate their conditions.

-If you are the parent of child who suffers from depression, anxiety or another mental health disorder, you know all too well that the holidays do not bring out the merry in your child.
+If you are the parent of a child who suffers from depression, anxiety, or another mental health disorder, you know all too well that the holidays do not bring out the merry in your child.
 That said, there are some ways you can help support your kid’s mental health during the hustle and bustle of the season.